-An outbreak of a respiratory illness that originated in China that has sickened scores of people across the world, has now been confirmed in the U.S. and the number of sickened patients in the U.S. is anticipated to rise.
+An outbreak of a respiratory illness has sickened scores of people across the United States and the world.

-The Centers for Disease Control and Prevention (CDC) is closely monitoring a novel (new) coronavirus first identified in Wuhan, Hubei Province, China, called 2019-nCov.
+The Centers for Disease Control and Prevention (CDC) is closely monitoring a novel (new) coronavirus first identified in Wuhan, Hubei Province, China, called COVID-19.

-The latest situation summary updates are available on CDC’s web page 2019 Novel Coronavirus, Wuhan, China.
+The latest situation summary updates are available on CDC’s website.

 What is a coronavirus?